natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-20-day-fortyeight.markdown

 date:   2019-01-20 12:37:39 -0600
 ---
 # Palmer Station - part II
 In [part I](https://natasjavgestel.github.io/blog/2019/01/19/day-fortyseven) yesterday I discussed amenities from the BIO building.
 Today I will give you a virtual tour of the other main building - the GWR building.
 GWR stands for Gym, Warehouse and Recreation.
 Below are images of the gym and the adjacent laundry area.
-As you can see, scientists can work up a sweat and easily wash their clothes nearby.
+As you can see we can work up a sweat and conveniently wash our clothes nearby.

 ![GWR gym and laundry room](/assets/blog_photos/190120/GWR_1.jpg)